Code-Institute-Submissions/cacpaes-third-project-ci_MayResub/README.md

 *  Ask your opponent to play first.
 The first player will use "X" and the second will use "O".
 Each one must try to form a line with its respective symbol on the squares on the board.

 *  Make your move (or ask your opponent to play).
-After the first step, the opponent enters the next position which must be different from your opponent's position.
-If you enter the same position, you pass the turn to your opponent.
+After the first step, the opponent chooses the next position which must be different from your opponent's position.
 He can try to prevent the opponent from closing a line on the board or focus on his own strategy.
 The ideal is to do both at the same time.

 *  Alternate moves with your opponent until one of you wins (or draws).
 The first person to position  "X" or "O" in a row – horizontally, vertically or diagonally – wins.
 However, if both players are skilled, the chances of a tie are much higher.